NhoTomaneath/Dynamic-Quote-Generator/README.md

 ```
 5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-# Architecture Explanation
+## Architecture Explanation

-Frontend: Built with Next.js and React, the frontend fetches and displays quotes.
+- **Frontend:** Built with Next.js and React, the frontend fetches and displays quotes.
-Backend: Supabase serves as the backend, providing a RESTful API and authentication.
+- **Backend:** Supabase serves as the backend, providing a RESTful API and authentication.
-Database: Supabase PostgreSQL stores the quotes.
+- **Database:** Supabase PostgreSQL stores the quotes.
-Communication: The frontend uses the Supabase client to securely fetch quotes from the database using the public API keys defined in .env.local
+- **Communication:** The frontend uses the Supabase client to securely fetch quotes from the database using the public API keys defined in `.env.local`.
-Deploy: On Vercel
+- **Deploy:** Hosted on Vercel.